 To do this, it will require your child to first tap the ball onto the left side of their body.
 Then, rotate the stick with their left hand (holding the stick at the top) whilst keeping their right hand at the bottom of the grip tape, holding the stick loosely.
 They will then be able to control it on their left side and be able to tap it back onto their right side.
 Repeating this continually with control is doing the Indian Dribble.
 Teach your kids to try and keep their eyes up once they pick up the skills to control the ball.

 Indian Dribble with cones

-Practicing the Indian Dribble whilst standing in the one spot is a great to teach your kid the art of controlling the ball on both sides of your body with the hockey stick.
+Practising the Indian Dribble whilst standing in the one spot is great to teach your kid.
+The art of controlling the ball on both sides of your body with the hockey stick.
 Getting them to then move with it through cones is a great way to advance their skills.
 Cones can be set up in a straight line to teach your children how to use the Indian Dribble whilst moving and changing directions.
 Get your child to move through each cone tapping the ball from their right side to their left side whilst appropriately rotating the stick.
-Cones can also be set in shorter distances to make quicker movements.
+Cones can also be set in shorter distances to make quick movements.

 There you have three simple field hockey drills on ball control that your child can practice in a short space at home.
 For further development and experience, attending one of ASC’s Field Hockey Camps, will teach these skills and more so that your child can make rapid progress and enter the hockey field with confidence.